-One of the most common questions I get as a divorce attorney is, “How long is this going to take?”.
+One of the most common questions I get as a divorce lawyer is, “How long is this going to take?”.
 While you may be anxious to get the process over with, keep in mind that no two divorces are the same.
 It is a complex process that requires adequate planning and filing legal documents with the courts.
 Below is a general timeline of the divorce process in the State of Texas:

 Day 1: Temporary restraining orders (“TRO’s”) can be granted within a day or two after a divorce is filed.
 TRO’s can prohibit the other party from taking certain actions, like selling property, hiding children, and can even exclude or limit a spouse’s possession of a child in extraordinary circumstances involving abuse, neglect or violence.